 The aim of this work was to explore students’ awareness and knowledge of EDI issues in STEM and how the university is tackling these problems.
 We measured the effectiveness of the EUWiSTEM Mentoring Scheme, and other interventions of our pilot program, such as workshops and events, and what practices the university has in place to assist students belonging to minority groups.

 We produced a report that describes our methodology, explains the findings from our research and evaluation of our program, outlines our recommendations needed for the University of Edinburgh to tackle EDI problems within the institution and better support students, and the next steps for Spread the Word and EUWiSTEM towards this goal.
 The extended version includes all the responses of the participants to important open-ended questions.

 If you are interested in supporting our work or you have any questions about this report and/or our EDI program, please get in touch here.

 Academic Year 2020-2021

 Based on the positive response we received regarding the mentoring scheme and workshop series, and the demand for more workshops, we have expanded the mentoring scheme and the number of participants has already doubled, and we offer the workshops more times within each semester in order to reach more students, increase engagement and achieve maximum effect.
-The agenda below shows the available workshops to STEM UG and PG students of the University of Edinburgh for Semester 1.
-All the workshops are designed and delivered by Spread the Word, and organised, hosted and sponsored by EUWiSTEM and CompSoc.
+The agenda below shows the available workshops to STEM UG and PG students of the University of Edinburgh for Semester 1 and Semester 2.
+All the workshops are designed and delivered by Dr Athina Frantzana (Spread the Word), and organised, hosted and sponsored by EUWiSTEM and CompSoc.